We noticed you are from the US…

 • Diabetes.
 48 mmol/mol or over

-There are, however, symptoms that can indicate high levels of Hb1AC (a level used to monitor your blood sugar levels) and therefore could suggest you have Type 2 diabetes:
+There are, however, symptoms that may indicate high levels of Hb1Ac and therefore could suggest you have Type 2 diabetes:

 • Tiredness